-Inglis, an industrial design student from Northumbria University, came up with the idea for the Nixie Girl menstrual cup after her research revealed that 93 per cent of women who menstruate still use regular period products.
+Inglis, who is an industrial design student, came up with the idea for the Nixie Girl menstrual cup after her research revealed that 93 per cent of women who menstruate still use regular period products.

 These products – including tampons and sanitary towels – can take up to eight years to decompose in landfill.

 They are also expensive, and according to the BBC, some young girls are skipping school in the UK during their periods because they can't afford sanitary products.

 She felt the best way to tackle the stigma surrounding alternative period products was to make them accessible for young people, and potentially encourage a lifetime of use.

 "This final-year project set out to explore the products on sale, social attitudes and the media's hold on the female hygiene industry, and how this influences society today," said the designer.

 "Since the average woman uses nearly 11,400 tampons or pads in her lifetime, isn't it time as a generation we start to consider what's in these products?
 And, are other options like menstrual cups better for future generations if we spent a bit more time on designing for the user experience?"

 Inglis began by looking at the existing design of menstrual cups, which are made of flexible silicone and worn inside the vagina to collect blood.
 She adapted the design in a number of ways to make the product more appealing to first-time users.